lumen-org/modelbase/README.md

 Following the setup instructions above you just installed the core package 'mb.modelbase' and the data package 'mb.data'.
 If you want to install additional optional components you simply install the corresponding namespace packages, analogous to above.

-Note that these subpackages may have conflicting dependencies.
+Note that these subpackages may have conflicting dependencies, due to particular dependencies on third-party packages.
 Hence, you may not be able to install all components at once.

-The following additional optional components and corresponding namespace packages exist.
+The following additional optional components and corresponding namespace packages exist:
 Each of them provide an additional type of model to work with.
  * `mb.pymc3`: Use probabilistic programs / statistical models written in the PyMC3 probabilistic programming language.
  * `mb.stan`: Use probabilistic programs / statistical models written in the STAN probabilistic programming language.